pierredevillers/DMML2022_Coop/README.md

 | Recall score  | 0.478 | 0.494 | 0.478 |
 | F1 score  | 0.475 | 0.489 | 0.475 |

-In the classic Models the NLTK tokenizer was returning the highest cccurancy score.
+In the classic Models (Logistic Regression) the NLTK tokenizer was returning the highest accurancy score.